Promotion of Workplace Health and Safety

 In June 2018, we formulated the Kyowa Kirin Group Wellness Action 2020 GOALS to implement the plan-do-check-act (PDCA) cycle in our health and productivity management initiatives.
 By achieving our six numerical targets, we aim to minimize health-related risks and promote positive and vigorous workplaces.

-In February 2017, the Company was recognized as a 2017 Certified Health and Productivity Management Organization (White 500)*3 for having met a prescribed standard in the Survey on Health and Productivity Management implemented by the Ministry of Economy, Trade and Industry.
-The certification was received again in 2018 for the second consecutive year.
+Kyowa Kirin was recognized as a 2019 Certified Health and Productivity Management Organization (White 500)*3 for having met a prescribed standard in the Survey on Health and Productivity Management implemented by the Ministry of Economy, Trade and Industry.
+The certification was received over three consecutive years since the program was commenced.

 - *1:The term "Kenko Keiei (health and productivity management)" is a registered trademark of the Workshop for the Management of Health on Company and Employee.